d1x1u/MAGE/README.md

 # MAGE: Multisource Attention Networks with Discriminative Graph and Informative Entities for Classification of Hyperspectral and LiDAR Data

 ## Description
-This is the official PyTorch implementation of the MAGE paper.
+This is the official PyTorch implementation of the MAGE paper (TGRS under review).

 This repository will be fully completed after the article is accepted.